Page Impressions (PI)

 In addition to the opening rate, the click rate is also an important indicator.
 The click rate measures the ratio of clicks on links in the e-mail to the number of recipients.
 With the gross click rate, every click counts here; with the net click rate, a click by a recipient only counts once.
 The net click rate is often also referred to as the "unique click rate".

-We will provide you with the gross click rate for your campaign on request (please specify when placing your order).
+We will inform you of the gross click rate for your campaign on request (please specify when placing your order).

 Theoretically, the net click rate can be a maximum of 100%, the gross click rate can also be higher.